agi-hub/AGIAgent/README.md

 > If you cannot play the video directly, [click here to watch the demo video](https://www.youtube.com/watch?v=7kW_mH18YFM)

+## 📋 Demo Cases

+For comprehensive examples showcasing AGI Bot's capabilities across various scenarios, see our [Demo Cases](md/DEMO.md).
+This includes real-world use cases, output files, and detailed examples of what AGI Bot can accomplish.

 ## 🚀 Try it Now

 **Experience AGI Bot in Google Colab without any setup!**